SoftBankRoboticsTraining/pepper-chatbot-api/source/index.html.md

   }
 }

+The value of "inputType" can be either 'phone number' or 'email'.

 Note: With non-actionable images, it is recommended to keep the conversation alive with a follow-up message.
 To prompt the user for another action, simply combine the Basic Card with the Google Assistant Suggestion Chips.